ShehryarGondal1/Cement_Strength_Prediction/README.md

 - application.py: This is the main Flask application file.
 - setup.py: This file contains the configuration for packaging your project as a Python package.
 - path: This Folder contain these files : raw_data, train_data, test_data
+- upload_data.py: This file is used to send data to your mongodb Database
 - deployment_documentation : This Folder contain the documentation that how to deploy on local or AWS

 #### Getting Started